Bohr–Einstein debates: Einstein's second criticism

 will provide precise knowledge of the energy emitted.

 Moreover, the clock will indicate the precise time at which the event of the particle's emission took place.
 Since, in principle, the mass of the box can be determined to an arbitrary degree of accuracy, the energy emitted can be determined with a precision $\Delta E$ as accurate as one desires.
 Therefore, the product $\Delta E \Delta t$ can be rendered less than what is implied by the principle of indeterminacy.

 The idea is particularly acute and the argument seemed unassailable.
 It's important to consider the impact of all of these exchanges on the people involved at the time.
-Leon Rosenfeld, a scientist who had participated in the Congress, described the event several years later:
+Leon Rosenfeld, who had participated in the Congress, described the event several years later: